kaiffaraz/Outfit-Generator/README.md

 ## How It Works

-Upload your shirt and pant images
+1.Upload your shirt and pant images.
-Click Generate Outfits
+2.Click Generate Outfits.
-The model:
+3.The model:
 -> Pairs the items to form stylish non-repetitive combinations -> Displays each combination with shirt + pant names -> Updates mannequin colors dynamically
-You get a complete formal outfit plan for the week
+4.You get a complete formal outfit plan for the week

 ---

-##Use Case:
+## Use Case:

-Working professionals who want quick outfit suggestions Students preparing daily formal wear
+- Working professionals who want quick outfit suggestions
+- Students preparing daily formal wear
-Anyone who wants to organize their wardrobe efficiently
+- Anyone who wants to organize their wardrobe efficiently

 ---